Pro-Israeli group scores own goal on EU retail labels

 And it represents a spectacular own goal by a pro-Israeli group, which brought the original case in France.

-Any "foodstuffs" that come from Israeli settlements "must" in future carry a label which says "product originating in the Golan Heights (Israeli settlement)" or "product originating in the West Bank (Israeli settlement)" or an equivalent, the EU court in Luxembourg said.
+Any "foodstuffs" that come from Israeli settlements "must" in future carry a label which says "product originating in the Golan Heights (Israeli settlement)" or "product originating in the West Bank (Israeli settlement)" or an equivalent, the EU court said.

 Such labels were needed so that people could avoid buying them if they wanted due to "ethical considerations", the court added.